mmontossi/fonts-rails/README.md

 ## Usage

-In your layout call the helper like this:
+In your layout add a line like this in your head:
 ```erb
 <%= google_fonts_link_tag 'Open+Sans:300' %>
 ```